 Prior to joining Carnival Corporation & plc, he spent over fifteen years working in London for Ernst & Young LLP, Corus Group plc, Schroder Salomon Smith Barney and PricewaterhouseCoopers where he specialized in M&A and fund raising in the infrastructure sector, with particular focus on metals and mining.

-A native of Lorient, France, Mr Nestour earned degrees in Economics and Spanish at the universities of Nantes in France and Valencia in Spain, respectively, as well as a Master of Arts in banking and finance from the University of Wales.
+Of French nationality, Mr Nestour earned degrees in Economics and Spanish at the universities of Nantes in France and Valencia in Spain, respectively, as well as a Master of Arts in banking and finance from the University of Wales.
 He is fluent in French, Spanish and English.

 Mr Nestour also qualified as a Chartered Accountant in the UK in 2000.